 - Where are you buying?
 Are you buying in an affected town?
 Map of affected towns in CT

-- Try to confirm or not whether the concrete came from JJ Mottes.
-Ask the listing agent or homeowner if they have information on the concrete supplier or the builder.
+- Try to confirm whether or not the concrete came from JJ Mottes.
+Ask the listing agent if homeowner has any information on the concrete supplier or the builder.
 Ask for documentation.

 - Contact the builder if known.
 Ask your agent to search the mortgage history on the property.
 In many subdivisions, the builder purchased the lots and sold to the homeowner.